 "If you told me the team we're playing today, Indiana, was going to score 90 points and shoot 52 percent from the floor, I was going to have to tell you, 'Wow, it's been a nice season,' " Calipari said.

 No team this season has played offense against UK the way the Hoosiers did on Friday night (and early Saturday morning).
 The 1.23 points per possession Indiana tallied were the most of any UK opponent this season.

 "Now, part of it was Anthony was out," Calipari said.
 "The other part was we were just getting broken down.
 We were playing pick-and-roll defense so poorly that they were getting whatever they wanted."

 Christian Watford scored 27 points to help combat Cody Zeller's first-half foul trouble, while the IU star big man still managed to total 20 points, 12 of which came after halftime.

-Having just won a game that will likely be remembered as among the best played of this tournament, Coach Cal could be accused of nit picking.
-He certainly enjoyed coaching in and up-and-down affair, but he still is thinking about inspiring his team to greater heights, even as the season ticks down to its inevitable conclusion.
+Having just won a game that will likely be remembered as among the best played of this tournament, Coach Cal could be accused of nit-picking.
+He certainly enjoyed coaching in and up-and-down affair, but he still is thinking about inspiring his team to reach greater heights, even as the season ticks down to its inevitable conclusion.

 "My job is to get them to chase perfection," Calipari said.
 "I don't know if we're ever going to reach it, but how well can we play?"